 Contact your facility manager for Manual Cage Cards.
 Please note that manual cage cards are for cage creation/identification only, an Animal Usage Report will need to be submitted when the animals are weaned to deduct the correct number of animals from the protocol.

 Try expanding the column on the grid header to see the entire column.
+If you still don't see the desired speedtype, please contact the OAR Office to add a new speedtype number.

-No, Per diem charges start when an animal order, weaned cage, or transfer isreceived in the system.
+No, Per diem charges start when an animal order, weaned cage, or transfer is received in the system.
 The charges automatically calculate daily until the cage card is deactivated.
 The scanning process only reconciles the cages to what is in the system.

 Per diem charges pay a portion of the operating budget for the animal facilities including food, bedding, and other supplies for animal care; animal health monitoring; maintenance & repair of equipment in the animal facilities and salaries for animal care staff.
 Some things per diems do NOT cover include upper management salaries for OAR, the administrative operating budget for OAR, IACUC Administrative and Operating Costs and the purchase and annual support of Topaz Elements.